nightsprout/iom/README.md

 PostGIS is only available on "Standard 0" and higher Heroku Postgres plans.
 At least one Worker process must always be running.

+Sometimes, in order to connect to your Postgres instance with PostGIS functionality, you'll need to change the DATABASE_URL from postgres:// to postgis://

 ### Contributions

 Contributions and collaboration are welcome.
 Please contact cww@taskforce.org to share your ideas or request additional information.